History of Berliner FC Dynamo (1989–2004)

 The 1989–90 season was tumultuous for BFC Dynamo.
 The East German regime faltered and parts of the Berlin Wall were opened on 9 November 1989.
 Forward Andreas Thom became the first player in the DDR-Oberliga to leave for the West German Bundesliga.
 The dismantling of the champion team from the 1980s was now well underway.
 The Stasi was dissolved and the club thus lost a major sponsor.
 The East German Ministry of the Interior declared that it was only prepared to support the club until the end of the 1989–90 season.
 The club changed its name to FC Berlin on 19 February 1990, in an attempt to distance the club from the Stasi.
 The number of spectators dropped drastically.
 FC Berlin finished the 1989-90 DDR-Oberliga in fourth place and failed for the first time to qualify for a European competition.
 Also Thomas Doll, Frank Rohde and Rainer Ernst left for the Bundesliga after the season.

 FC Berlin got off to a poor start in the 1990-91 NOFV-Oberliga, and Jürgen Bogs returned as coach.
 FC Berlin fans created one of the biggest hooligan scenes in East Germany, and an 18-year-old supporter, Mike Polley, was shot dead by police during riots in Leutzsch in connection with a match against FC Sachsen Leipzig on 3 November 1990.
 The team finished the 1990-91 NOFV-Oberliga in 11th place, but qualified for the play-off for the 2.
 Bundesliga.
 FC Berlin narrowly missed promotion to the 2.
 Bundesliga.
 A large number of players left the club after the season, including Heiko Bonan, Burkhard Reich, Waldemar Ksienzyk, and Hendrik Herzog.
 FC Berlin participated for the first time in the DFB-Pokal in the 1991-92 season.
-The team dominated the 1991-92 NOFV-Oberliga, but would once again fail to qualify to the 2.
+The team dominated the 1991-92 NOFV-Oberliga, but would once again fail to qualify for the 2.
 Bundesliga.
 More players left the team, including Christian Backs and Jörn Lenz.
 FC Berlin would lose two complete teams during the first one or two years after the fall of the Berlin Wall.